 Newton Gresham Library faculty and staff envision a library that supports and enhances the development of critically thinking, educated, and informed lifelong learners.
 The Library is integral to the University's learning and research mission and endeavors to create physical and virtual environments that promote discovery of new knowledge and the transfer of existing knowledge.
 The Library fulfills this mission by providing organized access to a diverse array of quality print, electronic, and other resources and by continuously improving the effectiveness of its instructional and research services.

-Diversity is an important reality of our daily lives and an essential element of the human experience.
-As faculty and staff of the Newton Gresham Library at Sam Houston State University, we value the benefits that come from living and working in an inclusive campus community.
-Therefore, we endeavor to be accepting, supportive, respectful, affirming, and open-minded of those from diverse backgrounds and cultures.
-Our goal is to live out this value amongst ourselves, with our patrons, and across the university community.
-Our aim is for our daily interactions to honor the diversity among us.
+As faculty and staff of the Newton Gresham Library, we value the benefits that come from living and working in a welcoming campus community that provides a sense of belonging for all Bearkats.
+Therefore, we endeavor to be accepting, supportive, respectful, affirming, and open-minded of people from all backgrounds and cultures.
+We aim to live out these values amongst ourselves, with our patrons, and across the university community.

 The Newton Gresham Library serves the research needs of the Sam Houston State University community.
 The library holds over 1.3 million books, bound periodicals, and government documents and a variety of formats, including multimedia, digital collections, microforms, microfiche, phonograph records, videotape, and newspapers.
 Other groups of materials housed in the Newton Gresham Library include paperbacks for recreational reading, current periodical issues, new books, and a children's literature collection.
 A multimedia lab, music listening room, study carrels, a small lounge area furnished with vending machines, and a copy center, including a public fax machine are provided for the convenience of students and faculty.
 Library holdings information may be electronically accessed through an online catalog from hundreds of library and campus computer workstations, as well as remotely via the Internet.